dnsvee/Java/Forth/README.md

 "	( -- b ) 	macro; parses a word from the input buffer and puts it on the stack strlen  ( a -- b ) 	b is length of a:string
 ```

 ## Stack ordering

 Objects on the stack can be rearranged if necessary.
-Sometimes the order of words must be swapped to accomadate a word.
+Sometimes the order of tack elements must be reordered to accomadate a word.

 ```
 word	stack notation		explanation

 dup 	( a   -- a a   )	duplicates the top word swap 	( a b -- b a   )	swaps the top two words drop 	( a   --       )	pops the top element nip  	( a b -- b     )    	drops the element below the top element over 	( a b -- a b a ) 	duplicates the object under the top element
 ```